-The financial statements include group accounts to reflect the Council's joint venture with Taylor Wimpey UK Limited, Winstanley and York Road Regeneration LLP.
-The principal activity of the partnership centres around the regeneration of York Road and Winstanley estates.
+During the 2023/24 financial year the Council had a joint venture with Taylor Wimpey UK Limited, Winstanley and York Road Regeneration LLP.
+The principal activity of the partnership centres around the regeneration of the York Road estate.
+This Joint Venture's accounts have been consolidated as part of the Council's Group Accounts on an equity basis.
+The group as a whole has a deficit of £62.2m and net assets of £3,683.7m